krabberod/ROD/README.md

 This is the future home for the **Ribosomal Operon Database (ROD)**.
 It is still in it's early stages and there are bound to be some error

+## Updates 23.02.2023
+- Plans for the next version (nicknamed **ROD Stewart**): update and clean some of the taxonomy and provide more statistics.
+- We also have plans for testing different clustering strategies to see how real Operons when treated with common clustering approaches used in many meatbarcoding studies.
 ## Updates 13.02.2023
 ### ROD v0.4
 - **Golden ROD** is born.
 69k glorious operons from 11k genomes in their full length!
 More stats coming...
-- Fasta an a Tibble in .rds format
+- Fasta and a Tibble in .rds format

 ---
 ### Old stuff